bjascob/LemmInflect/docs/inflections.md

 # The Inflection API

-The `Inflection` class converts words from their base form to a user-specified. inflection type.
+The `Inflection` class converts words from their base form to a user-specified inflection type.
 The class aggregates dictionary based lookup and rule based inflections, including the nerual-network models used to select the appropriate rules.
 It is implemented as a singleton that is instantiated for the first time when you call any of its methods from `lemminflect`.

 Only the base form of a word can be inflected and the library methods here expect the incoming word to be a lemma.
 If your word is not in its base form, first call the [lemmatizer](lemmatizer.md) to get the base form.
 When using the spaCy extension, lemmatization is handled internally.